phylo42/EPIK/README.md

 # EPIK: Evolutionary Placement with Informative K-mers
-EPIK is a program for rapid alignment-free phylogenetic placement, a successor of [RAPPAS](https://github.com/phylo42/RAPPAS).
+EPIK is a program for rapid alignment-free phylogenetic placement, the successor of [RAPPAS](https://github.com/phylo42/RAPPAS).

 ## Installation